 Although the application of our approach was limited by lineages represented by single localities, our results support that populations from the Middle-Atlas, Atlantic coast to the exclusion of the three northernmost localities, and Sidi-Yahia are all part of the same IBD gradient, without barriers to gene flow detected.
 Alternatively, it is also possible that the Middle-Atlas and Atlantic coast represent two formerly allopatric lineages that resumed high levels of gene flow upon secondary contact, as supported by the intermediate position of some coastal populations (especially Blad-Dendoun and Mehdia) in both MCAs and population trees.
 In the absence of explicit measures of admixture, such scenario would be difficult to distinguish from strict IBD.
 Interestingly, these populations are separated into two morphologically well differentiated subspecies, A. e. atlanticus (Middle-Atlas) and A. e. lineomaculatus (Atlantic coast), the latter having even be proposed as a distinct species (Bons & Geniez, 1995).
 Our results suggest that this morphological variation could have arisen, or been maintained, in the face of gene flow, maybe as a result of local adaptation.

-Contrary to what we observed in A. erythrurus, phylogeographic studies of reptiles widespread in Western and Northern Morocco mostly report low levels of genetic diversity within Morocco (e.g., El-Farhati et al., 2021; Faria & Harris, 2020; Nicolas et al., 2018; Rosado et al., 2017; but see Klesser et al., 2021 and Veríssimo et al., 2016 for more complex patterns).
-It is interesting to note that the breaks we detected among Moroccan populations of A. erythrurus do not coincide with obvious present-day landscape features that could act as barriers to gene flow (e.g., large water bodies, mountain ranges).
+Contrary to what we observed in A. erythrurus, phylogeographic studies of reptile species widespread in Western and Northern Morocco mostly report low levels of genetic diversity within Morocco (e.g., El-Farhati et al., 2021; Faria & Harris, 2020; Nicolas et al., 2018; Rosado et al., 2017; but see Klesser et al., 2021 and Veríssimo et al., 2016 for more complex patterns).
+Some of the phylogeographic breaks we identified here correspond with large rivers (e.g., Oued Loukos between N-Atl and the other costal Atlantic populations), others with ecological transitions (soft coastal grounds versus hard inland substrates between S-Atl and Mara) but most do not align with obvious landscape or ecological breaks.
+It is possible that a substantial fraction of the lineages we identified correspond to different species (as for the Rif and Middle-Atlas lineages; Doniol-Valcroze et al., 2022), and that their divergences are maintained by intrinsic barriers to gene flow, similarly to the various species of the wall lizards (Podarcis) that currently inhabit the Iberian Peninsula (Caeiro-Dias et al., 2018, 2021a,b).
+Further sampling around contact zones and analyses of gene flow across these contact zones with genomic markers will be needed to partition the effects of intrinsic (speciation) and extrinsic (geography and ecology) barriers to gene flow in A. erythrurus in North Africa.

+Whatever the current mechanisms underlying phylogeographic breaks in the species in Morocco, it is hard to pinpoint precisely which processes generated such a diversity over a relatively small spatial scale.
 It is possible that this pattern is the legacy of populations fragmentation caused by climatic variations during the Pleistocene, when periods of high aridity occurred (Le Houérou, 1997).
 Acanthodactylus erythrurus populations, being associated with Mediterranean and mesic habitats (Fonseca et al., 2009), might have repeatedly retracted to cooler and more humid places during arid periods, such as mountain ranges or coasts (similar to “refugia-within-refugia”, Gómez & Lunt, 2007).
-Why the pattern of genetic diversity in A. erythrurus differs from other reptiles with similar distribution remains unclear but could be due to a more ancient expansion through Morocco.
 Our results highlight that the recent biogeographic history of taxa within Morocco, and the Maghreb in general, is still poorly understood, and call for more comparative phylogeography studies in this area, especially relying on multi-locus data sets.

 Acknowledgements